jesusyanez/Nexus-Bot/README.md

 </br>

 I built this for me and my friends to use.
-I streamlined the following process, which we would continuously repeat:
+I streamlined the following process, which we would repeat continuously:

 1. Go to OP.GG
 2. Screenshot stats